Babel (film): Morocco

-In a desert in Morocco, Abdullah, a goatherder, buys a .270 Winchester M70 rifle and a box of ammunition from his neighbor Hassan Ibrahim to shoot the jackals that have been preying on his goats.
+In a desert in Morocco, Abdullah, a goatherder, buys a gun from his neighbor to shoot the jackals that have been preying on his goats.
 Abdullah gives the rifle to his two young sons, Yussef and Ahmed, and sends them out to tend to the herd.
-Doubtful of the rifle's purported three-kilometer range, the two decide to test it out, aiming at rocks, a moving car on a highway below, and then at a bus carrying Western tourists.
-Yussef's bullet hits the bus, critically wounding Susan Jones, an American woman who is traveling with her husband Richard on vacation.
-The two boys realize what has happened and flee the scene, hiding the rifle in the hills.
+Doubtful of the rifle's purported range, the two decide to test it out, aiming at rocks and highway traffic.
+Yussef manages to hit a bus, critically wounding an American woman who is traveling with her husband on vacation.
+The two boys flee the scene and hide the rifle in the hills.

 Glimpses of television news programs reveal that the US government considers the shooting a terrorist act and is pressuring the Moroccan government to apprehend the culprits.
 Abdullah, who has heard about the shooting, asks the boys where the rifle is and beats the truth out of them.
 Finally, the three try to flee but are spotted.
 The police corner the father and boys on the rocky slope of a hill and open fire.
 After Ahmed is hit in the leg, Yussef returns fire, striking one police officer in the shoulder.
 The police continue shooting, hitting Ahmed in the back, severely injuring him.
-Yussef then surrenders, admitting responsibility for shooting the American and asking for medical assistance; the police are shocked to realise they were shooting at children.
+Yussef then surrenders, admitting responsibility for shooting the American and asking for medical assistance; the police are shocked to realize they were shooting at children.

 Richard/Susan

 Richard and Susan are an American couple who came on vacation to Morocco.
-When Susan is shot on the tour bus, Richard orders the bus driver to the nearest village, Tazarine.
+Their infant son Sam recently died of Sudden Infant Death Syndrome, putting a strain on their relationship.
+When Susan is shot on a tour bus, Richard orders the bus driver to the nearest village, Tazarine.
 The other tourists wait for some time, but they eventually demand to leave, fearing the heat and that they may be the target of further attacks.
 Richard tells the tour group to wait for the ambulance, which never arrives, and eventually the bus leaves without them.
 The couple stays behind with the bus's tour guide, still waiting for transport to a hospital.
 A helicopter arrives and carries Richard and Susan to a hospital in Casablanca, where she is expected to recover.